Ophiase/Emitter-Optimizer/README.md

             - $\psi \approx l_2$, a piecewise linear function.
             - $\mu \approx \int l_3 \, d\lambda_2$, where $\lambda_2$ is Lebesgue's measure over $\mathbb{R}^2$.
             - $\mathcal{G}_P \approx \int_E l_1 \circ (\sum_y l_2(\text{dist}(\cdot, y)) \times \text{pass}_C(\cdot, y)) \, l_3 \, d\lambda_2$.
+    - Manifold distance.
+        - If the map $E$ is a chart over a manifold, we might want to use the distance over the manifold surface.
+        - Example :
+            - If we want to place emitters over Earth's continents.
+Our grid will be a chart  over the manifold $S^2$ and the distance will not be the euclidean distance.
     - Use a "compilation" optimizer for Python.